Hi Dr. C, I just read a newsletter saying that my vitamin D levels should be above 60 to help heal my thyroid. Do I need this much?

 Great question.
 I do encourage Vitamin D testing and supplementing with Vitamin D3 to reach a blood level of 35-50 ng/mL.

-Most studies do show that low levels of vitamin D may be a risk factor for developing autoimmune thyroid disease, although many do show no association.
+Most studies do show that low levels may be a risk factor for developing autoimmune thyroid disease, although many do show no association.
 There is no clear link between vitamin D levels and thyroid cancer.

 As to whether vitamin D helps those who already do have thyroid disease, the latest review showed that it may lower anti-thyroglobulin levels by about 30% for 3-6 months.